HEAD AND NECK CANCER

 I will not be able to lead normal life after cancer surgery.

 Now with advances in surgical techniques, the Tumor can be removed completely with no permanent damage to normal structures.
 With advanced reconstructive techniques, the patient can lead near normal life after surgery.
+Of course, the patient may have to make some modification in job or in dietary habbits particularly if the cancer is in advanced stage which will require big resections.

 Chemotherapy cures oral cancer.

-The standard of care for oral cancer is surgery followed by radiation or chemoradiation.
+The standard of care for oral cancer is Surgery followed by radiation or chemoradiation.
 Chemotherapy alone cures oral cancer is FALSE.

 I will not be able to eat after tongue cancer surgery.

 Depending on the extent of removal of the tongue, reconstructive procedure will be performed.
 You will be able to eat and swallow after tongue cancer surgery.
+Although certain patients will require dietary modifications.
+The swallow therapist will help the patient through the rehabilitation process.

 I will not be able to eat after my surgery.
 I have been told that my jawbone needs to be removed.